The 10 Most Thrilling Antarctic Tour Experiences Ever

 With the water such a significant aspect of the Antarctic environment, experiencing what goes on beneath can add another dimension to your Antarctica tour.

-Scuba diving in Antarctica is led in small groups and by an experienced guide so you can experience dive sites like nowhere else on earth and witness the beautiful sea stars, corals and sea spiders down below.
+Diving in Antarctica is led in small groups and by an experienced guide so you can experience dive sites like nowhere else on earth and witness the beautiful sea stars, corals and sea spiders down below.
 Diving experience is required.

 8. Add an Antarctica Photography Expedition